godalming123/common-assembly/docs.md

 r0, r5 = print(r4="Text to print\n", r3=14)
 ```

+> [!NOTE]
+> **Only applies once common assembly can compile to several different architectures:**
+> Different architectures have different numbers of registers.
+This means that on architectures with less registers, the later registers are actually just pointers to values stored in the data section, meaning that they are much slower than normal registers.

 # 2. Variables

 If you want to save the value in a register for more then one function call, then you have to reserve the register with a specefic variable.
 To do this, add the variable name next to a place in the code where the register is mutated: